BBaysinger/bb-portfolio/frontend/src/components/project-carousel-page/README.md

 ### Phase 4.
 Normalize URL shape strategy

-- decide whether segment routes normalize to query routes on entry
+- keep segment routes as the only active navigation shape
-- keep the normalization idempotent and localized
+- keep query-param route handling only as backward-compatible redirects

 ### Phase 5.
 Regression cleanup